-96. When this contrived consensus meets a free-market health care delivery system, it is no surprise that the result is an explosion in gender clinics.
+- 67. When this contrived consensus meets a free market health care delivery system, it is no surprise that the result is an explosion in gender clinics.
 Less than 15 years ago, the United States featured a solitary pediatric gender clinic (Boston Children's Hospital's Gender Management Service, founded in 2007).
-But today there are over 300 clinics that provide some form of "gender affirmative" care to minors, ranging from full-service operations (i.e., hormone and surgical services) to private practice doctors that will perform surgeries on minors.

-97. Planned Parenthood clinics, as noted in the organization's recent annual report, are "the second largest provider of hormone therapy to those who identify as transgender/have gender dysphoria."
+But today there are over 300 clinics that provide some form of "gender affirmative" care to minors, ranging from full service operations (i.e., hormone and surgical services) to private practice doctors that will perform surgeries on minors. - 68.
+Planned Parenthood clinics, as noted in the organization's recent annual report, are "the second largest provider of hormone therapy to those who identify as transgender/have gender dysphoria."
 Planned Parenthood's director of health media was recently reported as confirming that the organization offers hormone therapy to transgender patients in 16 states.
 Mara Keisling, executive director of the National Center for Transgender Equality, remarked about Planned Parenthood that "It's possible they're the largest provider of trans health in the country."
-Formally, the organization purports to serve only those 18 and older; informally, some facilities report serving 16- and 17-year-olds with "parental consent."

-For example, see Turban, J. L., Beckwith, N., Reisner, S. L., & Keuroghlian, A. S. (2020).
+67 For example, see Turban, J. L., Beckwith, N., Reisner, S. L., & Keuroghlian, A. S. (2020).
 Association between recalled exposure to gender identity conversion efforts and psychological distress and suicide attempts among transgender adults.
 JAMA psychiatry, 77(1), 68-76. doi:10.1001/jamapsychiatry.2019.2285.
-Planned Parenthood Federation of America.
-(2021).
-2019-2020 annual report, p.
-11.